Neotys-Labs/Ranorex/README.md

 ### Module NL_CreateProject

 This module creates a new NeoLoad project.
+Enabled only in **DESIGN** mode.
 Parameters:
 * **projectName**: The name of the NeoLoad project.
 * **directoryPath**: The location of the project.
 By default projects are created in NeoLoad projects folder.